algolia/instantsearch/docs/src/getting-started/using-components.md

 ## Registering components

-There are 2 ways of registering components, all at once or one by one.
+There are 2 ways to register components: all at once or one by one.

 ### All components at once